FREQUENTLY ASKED QUESTIONS

 What is the difference between a psychologist and a counsellor?

 Psychologists are trained to deliver evidence-based treatment which has been tested for many years on many people.
 Psychologists generally undertake 6 years of university study and 2 years of supervised practice to ensure the standards of service are met.
-There is currently no recognised standard of training that counsellors must adhere to in order to practice.

 Do only crazy people see psychologists?